SCIInstitute/UncertainSCI/paper/paper.md

 The probability measure $\mu$ that must be randomly sampled is a distribution that exploits a concentration of measurable phenomena to provably increase the quality of the candidate set [@ACN:Coh2017].
 Sampling from this distribution when the components of the parameter vector $p$ are independent is computationally efficient, having complexity that is linear in the number $d$ of parameters [@ACN:Nar2018].
 The relatively large candidate set generated from this random sampling is pruned via subsampling using a weighted D-optimal design optimization.
 UncertainSCI's algorithm for this approach approximately computes a weighted D-optimal design via the weighted approximate Fekete points (WAFP) procedure [@ACN:Guo2018; @JDT:Bur2020], which greedily maximizes a weighted matrix determinant.
 The result is a geometrically unstructured parameter design of $M$ samples for use in the pipeline \eqref{eq:training}.

 Once the experimental design is created through the WAFP procedure, an ensemble of forward simulations $\left\{ u(p_j) \right\}_{j=1}^M$ is collected from the simulation software, and UncertainSCI produces a PCE emulator $u_N$ through a (weighted) least-squares procedure.
-From this emulator, UncertainSCI can compute statistics, sensitivities, residuals, and cross-validation metrics, and can adaptively tune the expressivity of the PCE emulator based on a user-prescribed tolerance and/or computational budget.
+From this emulator, UncertainSCI can compute statistics, sensitivities, residuals, and cross-validation metrics, and can adaptively tune the complexity of the PCE emulator based on a user-prescribed tolerance and/or computational budget.

 # Acknowledgements